MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 rm -r .git .gitattributes .gitignore CONTRIBUTING.md LICENSE.TXT README.md
 ```

-Now setup your development server to point to the `/path/to/project/public/` directory and install ProcessWire normally.
+Now set up your development server to point to the `/path/to/project/public/` directory and install ProcessWire normally.

 ## Including and using the Composer autoloader